Analyzing Primary Sources

 Never be stumped by a Maori artifact again.

-This 6-lesson nano course will teach students how to identify, interpret, and use primary sources to study history.
+This 6-lesson short course will teach students how to identify, interpret, and use primary sources to study history.
 Each lesson will focus on a different category of primary source (textual, visual, audio, or material), and will include an activity built around one or two examples of that primary source.
 The examples will be deliberately unfamiliar, to minimize students' preexisting biases and ideas about the source.
 We won't be reading the Declaration of Independence, but we might be looking at illustrations of the Indian Rebellion of 1857, or material objects from the Maori.
 The final lesson will ask students to take the next step in historical analysis.
 They will be asked to take a group of primary sources all related to the same event and construct a short argument based around the sources.

 When they finish this course, students will be able to: